jeffh/Hydrant/docs/source/mapper_reference.rst

 dryest code possible, at the expense of internal complexity.
 It uses the runtime to try and intelligently fill mappings:

-    - Convert strings to dates with :ref:`HYDStringToDate`
+    - Convert strings to dates with :ref:`HYDMapStringToDate`
     - Type check incoming values with :ref:`HYDMapType`

 Since this mapper cannot determine the intended reverse mapping, you must